-We and the selling shareholder intend to enter into an underwriting agreement with the underwriters named below on the terms described below.
+We and the selling shareholder have entered into an underwriting agreement with the underwriters named below on the terms described below.
 The underwriters' obligations are several, which means that each underwriter is required to purchase a specific number of shares, but is not responsible for the commitment of any other underwriter to purchase shares.
 Subject to the terms and conditions of the underwriting agreement, each underwriter has severally agreed to purchase from us and the selling shareholder the number of shares of common stock set forth opposite its name below:

 Underwriters Number of Shares

-Needham & Company, Inc. Piper Jaffray & Co.
-Thomas Weisel Partners LLC
+Needham & Company, Inc. 2,375,000

+Piper Jaffray & Co.
+1,187,500

+Thomas Weisel Partners LLC 1,187,500

-Total
+Total 4,750,000

-The underwriting agreement provides that the obligations of the underwriters to purchase the shares of common stock offered hereby are subject to certain conditions precedent and that the underwriters will purchase all shares of the common stock offered hereby, other than those covered by the over-allotment option described above, if any of these shares are purchased.
+The underwriting agreement provides that the obligations of the underwriters to purchase the shares of common stock offered hereby are subject to certain conditions precedent and that the underwriters will purchase all shares of the common stock offered hereby, other than those covered by the over-allotment option described below, if any of these shares are purchased.